LukeKenyon/MongoDb-Realm-Easy-Projects/README.md

 - MAUI Community Toolkit
 - MVVM Community Toolkit

 ## As best a possible I have structured the project but it does need a few changes which if time permits I will do later.
-I did test the project with 2 Android emulators on a Windovs 11.
+I did test the project with 2 Android emulators on a Windows 11.

 ## Running the Solution